joesan/joesan-me/content/post/misc/hev-bev-cost-comparison.md

 **Liters per 100 KM** - How many liters for HEV or how much kWh for BEV is required to cover 100 KM

-**Total KM over a year** - Total KM that will be driven over a year
+**Total km over a year** - Total Kilometers that will be driven over a year

 **Maintenance Costs per year** - Average maintenance costs per year